 Fa97, Fa99: 6.001: Structure and Interpretation of Computer Programs

 Photography.
-My current project is Soulstrong: Portraits of Resilience, a series of images and stories about depression and related challenges in the MIT community.
+Site here.
+My current project is Portraits of Resilience, a series of images and stories about depression and related challenges.
+I made a book of portraits of the administrative assistants of CSAIL, which was printed by Edition One but can also be bought from Blurb.
 Recent portfolios include images of the Stata Center, the building I work in, and Dark Machines, a series of images of laboratory machines commissioned (and now acquired) by the MIT Museum.
-A photo from this series was included in the annual auction of the Boston Photographic Resource Center.
 Blog here.
+Recent series of immigrant professors here.